bnodnarb/elliptic-curve-cryptography/README.md

 Users can perform the following essential functions:
 - Generate a public/private key pair (private keys are generated using 12 words from the [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)
-- Add an optional passphrase to increase security in case their mnemonic seed phrase is compromised
+- Add an optional passphrase to increase security in case the mnemonic seed phrase is compromised
-- Re-generate their public/private key pair from the seed words (and passphrase if applicable)
+- Re-generate their public/private key pair from the mnemonic seed phrase (and passphrase if applicable)
 - Sign messages using their private key
 - Verify the authenticity of messages signed by themselves or others
 - Generate shared keys for secure communication between multiple parties
-- Encrypt /decrypt messages with shared keys
+- Encrypt/decrypt messages with shared keys

 These cryptographic functions offer building blocks for understanding how digital signatures and cryptography can support secure communications.